xbeat/Machine-Learning/README.md

 Correlation measures the strength and direction of the relationship between two variables.
 It's a fundamental concept in statistics and machine learning, particularly useful in exploratory data analysis and feature selection.

 Code:

+## Merging Dictionaries Fundamentals in Python

+Dictionary Merging Fundamentals

+The merging of dictionaries in Python represents a fundamental operation for data structure manipulation.
+Understanding the core methods for combining dictionaries is essential for efficient data handling and processing in modern Python applications.

 ## Exploring the Equal Scores Paradox with Python